collectiveprovidence.church

 The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that’s just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines epistemic humility or individual self-sovereignty.

-The only requirement to join the church is a commitment to practicing reciprocity, otherwise known as The Golden Rule.
+The only real rule of the game is reciprocity.
+The Golden Rule.
+Treat others the way you want to be treated.
 Reciprocity is what makes collective providence possible.

 Stone Soup